-Back to Emily

-- With our help Emily stopped thinking about James when she smelled Polo cologne... because of our knowledge of extinction. - HOWEVER...Six months later, while walking through the cologne department at Macy's, Emily smells Polo cologne and immediately thinks of James... - this is spontaneous recovery

-Can Emotions be Conditioned?
+Back to Emily With our help Emily stopped thinking about James when she smelled Polo cologne... because of our knowledge of extinction.
+HOWEVER...Six months later, while walking through the cologne department at Macy's, Emily smells Polo cologne and immediately thinks of James... - this is spontaneous recovery Can Emotions be Conditioned?
+Human Conditioning Watson and Rayner (1920) conditioned an 11month-old infant named Albert -this became known as the

-Human Conditioning

-- Watson and Rayner (1920) conditioned an 11month-old infant named Albert -this became known as - Through the process of Classical Conditioning Baby Albert was conditioned to fear...a lot. - This experiment is now considered unethical
+Through the process of Classical Conditioning Baby Albert was conditioned to fear...a lot.

+- This experiment is now considered
-Baby Albert-Conditioned FEAR Baby Albert was initially conditioned to fear white rats, but the fears were expanded to include: Classical Conditioning in Humans Frightening, loud noise - After many pairings: Humans experience conditioned emotional responses, which explains many complex behaviors

-Likes, dislikes, prejudices and fears
+► Classical Conditioning and Little Albert Baby Albert-Conditioned FEAR Baby Albert was initially conditioned to fear white rats, but the fears were expanded to include: - Rabbits, dogs, fire, monkeys, Santa clause masks, white hair, men with beards, cotton balls, fur Humans experience conditioned Likes, dislikes, prejudices and fears

-More Classical Conditioning

-• Stimulus generalization occurs when the conditioned

-- Example-fear of blood

-• In,

-an organism learns to respond only to a specific stimulus.
-(The opposite of generalization)

-- Example-Different bell tones (Pavlov)

-1

-The Garcia Effect

-The Garcia effect is a dramatic example of classical conditioning in everyday life.

-John Garcia (Garcia & Koelling, 1971) gave animals specific foods or drinks.
-He then induced nausea in

-the animals. -

-Many people who have experienced food poisoning can relate to this stimulus discrimination!

-eur reme to this seminate distrimination.

-1
+More Classical Conditioning occurs when the conditioned response transfers or "spreads" to a new stimuli. - Example- fear of blood spreads to other red items • In stimulus discrimination, an organism learns to - Example-Different bell tones (Pavlov) Have you ever had food poisoning?
+How do you feel about that food now?
+The Garcia Effect example of classical conditioning in everyday life. - John Garcia (Garcia & Koelling, 1971) gave animals specific foods or drinks.
+He then induced nausea in the animals.
+The animals quickly avoided the foods that preceded the nausea Many people who have experienced food poisoning can relate to this

 What's Next?

-• Can we learn any other way?
+Can we learn any other way?
 Operant conditioning and Social Learning